ShowYourWorking/sample-site/user/index.md

 ## Using ShowYourWorking

-((TODO separate out generic-use user steps from chemireg-sprecific usage steps))
+((TODO separate out generic-use user steps from chemireg-specific usage steps))

 ((TODO current user help docs are now out of date - much search functionality has changed.
 Needs rewriting in a generic way for ShowYourWorking.
 Altered functionality and screenshots to be accounted for ))